 Maleki Asayesh Z, Vahdati K, Aliniaeifard S, Askari N. 2017.
 Enhancement of ex vitro acclimation of walnut plantlets through modification of stomatal characteristics in vitro.
 Scientia Horticulturae 220, 114-121.

 Chapter in Book:

 Note use full journal titles.
-Only papers published or in press should be provided (and if in press, a proof will need to be submitted with your paper).
-Unpublished results, including submitted papers and those in preparation, should be cited as unpublished in the text.
+Only papers published or in press should be provided.
+Unpublished results, including submitted papers and those in preparation are better to be avoided, if necessary to refer to them they should be cited as unpublished in the text.

 Numbers and Dates